confluentinc/examples/microservices-orders/docs/index.rst

 .. figure:: images/microservices-exercise-7.jpg
     :alt: image

-In this exercise, you will create one persistent query that enriches the `orders` stream with customer information.
+In this exercise, you will create one persistent query that enriches the `orders` stream with customer information using a stream-table join.
 You will create another persistent query that detects fraudulent behavior by counting the number of orders in a given window.

-Assume you already have a KSQL stream of orders called `orders` and a KSQL table of customers called `customers_table`.
 If you are running on local install, then type `ksql` to get to the KSQL CLI prompt.
 If you are running on Docker, then type `docker-compose exec ksql-cli ksql http://ksql-server:8088` to get to the KSQL CLI prompt.

+Assume you already have a KSQL stream of orders called `orders` and a KSQL table of customers called `customers_table`.
-From the KSQL CLI prompt, create the following persistent queries:
+From the KSQL CLI prompt, type `DESCRIBE orders;` and `DESCRIBE customers_table;` to see the respective schemas.
+Then create the following persistent queries:

 #.
-TODO 7.1: KSQL stream that does a stream-table join based on customer id.
+TODO 7.1: create a new KSQL stream that does a stream-table join between `orders` and `customers_table` based on customer id.
 #.
-TODO 7.2: KSQL table that counts if a customer submits more than 2 orders in a 30 second time window.
+TODO 7.2: create a new KSQL table that counts if a customer submits more than 2 orders in a 30 second time window.

 .. tip::